The Worst Cleaning Supplies

 • Benzene-related volatile organic compounds

-Some dusting products emit VOCs associated with petroleum-derived manufacturing processes.
-Benzene is classified as a known human carcinogen linked to leukemia and lymphoma in occupational exposure studies.
-Even low-level indoor air exposure is discouraged.
+Some dusting products release VOCs tied to petroleum-derived processes.
+Benzene is classified as a known human carcinogen, with occupational studies linking long-term exposure to leukemia and bone marrow suppression.

 Lysol Disinfectant Spray — 18/100